lformaggia/contact_with_nitsche/README.md

 The FEM framework is given by GetFEM++, a very powerful library for solving many FEM problems.
 In order to compile and execute the code, the user will need the following libraries installed:
 - getfem
 - mumps (sequential version): for the linear algebra procedures
-- qhull: for the mesh generation of getfem

 The mesh can be built either internally to getfem (using qhull) or by using gmsh and giving the option `-m` at runtime (in such a case, gmsh needs to be installed).
 The user has just to modify the data.pot file properly.